How to Remove Write Protection and Format Write-Protected SD Card

 Method 3.
 Remove Write Protection on SD Card with Disk-part Utility

 If none of the above methods helps you solve the problem, you may use Windows command prompt to disable write protection from SD card.
+Make sure you’re using an administrator account in order to open Diskpart tool.

 - Click Start and enter cmd, then open Command Prompt as administrator.